Carringtonb/reading-notes/class-03.md

 * Box dimensions can be set using height and width.
 The most common ways to specify size is pixels, percentages, or ems.
 * You can also limit sizes with min-width/max-width and min-height/max-height.
 * Every box has 3 available properties that can be adjusted to control its appearance
-    * Border : Seperates the edge of once box to another
+    * Border : Separates the edge of once box to another
-    * Margin : Create a gap betweeen the borders of two adjacent boxes.
+    * Margin : Create a gap between the borders of two adjacent boxes.
     * Padding : Space between the border of a box and any content contained within it.
 * Borders can be styled in 3 different ways
     * border-width